Michael-Warner/Regression-Econometrics-Project/README.md

 ## Method:

-The methodologies employed were to first create a data/stakeholder analysis chart to guide the work to be done.
+The methodologies employed were to first create a Business Model Canvas to guide the work to be done.
 ![image](https://user-images.githubusercontent.com/76630966/119970619-3fc5a980-bfb0-11eb-992f-1d38f25a54cb.png)

 Then the data was cleaned and a deep exploratory data analysis(EDA), took place.